Why outdoor “nature preschools” are gaining traction with parents

 Related: Utopic Wellness Communities Are A Multibillion-Dollar Real Estate Trend

 Outdoor schools are mostly relegated to more affluent communities, with the majority of them private.
-Administrators hope that, as the trend grows, it will trickle down to lower income communities, which traditionally have the least amount of exposure to nature.
+Administrators hope that, as the trend grows, it will trickle down to lower-income communities, which traditionally have the least amount of exposure to nature.
 Perhaps, as popularity grows and more research is conducted, it might even attract public funding.